 Montessori From The Heart RECENT POSTS

-By the way, have you downloaded my NEW eBook THE BASICS?
+By the way, have you downloaded my eBook THE BASICS?
 It has everything you need to know to get started on your Montessori journey!
 Also, you get a CURRICULUM outline reference guide, the order of lessons, and the age when they should be introduced, in my opinion.
 See details HERE.

 Lastly, check out HERE Homeschooling Montessori MADE-EASY membership in case you are exhausted from swimming in the vast ocean of irrelevant information and saving activities you never get to!
 And if you sign UP, the eBook is included in the package amongst MANY other perks!